LeonardoGoller/LeonardoGoller.github.io/_posts/2022-02-23-how-to-not-write-a-computational-physics-library.markdown

 should](https://docs.julialang.org/en/v1/manual/performance-tips/#Measure-performance-with-[@time](@ref)-and-pay-attention-to-memory-allocation)).

 In the end, there is no perfect language[^2].
-And for an application as broad as numerical analysis, there can be no perfect tool for the job [^3].
+And for an application as broad as numerical analysis, there can be no perfect tool for the job[^3].

-There is no single reason why I have decided to stick with C[^4].
+There is no single reason why I have decided to stick[^4] with C.
 As far as I can tell, there is no "killer feature".
 But putting together the learning experience C provides, the challenge of working with a very simple language, its privileged status among programmers, and (perhaps most